JaneliaSciComp/jacs-storage/README.md

 `JAVA_OPTS="-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005" jacsstorage-web/build/install/jacsstorage-web/bin/jacsstorage-web`

-The default settings could be overwritten with your own settings in a java properties file that contains only the updated properties and then use JACSSTORAGE_CONFIG environment variable to reference the settings file, e.g.
+The default production settings could be overwritten with your own settings in a java properties file similar to the test settings the only difference is the name of the environment variable - for production settings use JACSSTORAGE_CONFIG environment variable.

 `JACSSTORAGE_CONFIG=/usr/local/etc/myjacsstorage-config.properties jacsstorage-web/build/install/jacsstorage-web/bin/jacsstorage-web`